89erik/gitGC/README.md

 ## Setup

 ### Prepare build server
 The server needs to be exposed to the Internet through port 8080.
-The server software should run on most systems, but I have only testet it on Ubuntu 14.
+The server software itself is written in python, but relies on some UNIX-specifics such as bash.
+It should run on most systems, with som tweaking required for non-UNIX systems.
 It needs the following packages installed:
 * git
 * python2.7
 * python-virtualenv